Luis Buñuel: 1966–1983: Acclaim and final films

 Speaking of Buñuel's deafness, actress Catherine Deneuve, star of Belle de Jour (1967) and Tristana (1970), said: "Well, I think it was difficult for him, coping with his deafness.
 Some people said he was not that deaf, but I think, when you don't hear very well and when you're tired, everything sinks into a buzz, and it is very hard.
 French is not his language, so on Belle de Jour, I'm sure that it was much more of an effort for him to have to explain."

-In 1966, Buñuel was contacted by the Hakim brothers, Robert and Raymond, Egyptian-French producers who specialized in sexy films directed by star filmmakers, who offered him the opportunity to direct a film version of Joseph Kessel's novel Belle de Jour, a book about an affluent young woman who leads a double life as a prostitute, and that had caused a scandal upon its first publication in 1928.
+In 1966, Buñuel was contacted by Robert and Raymond Hakim, Egyptian-French producers who specialized in sexy films directed by star filmmakers, who offered him the opportunity to direct a film version of Joseph Kessel's novel, about an affluent young woman who leads a double life as a prostitute, and that had caused a scandal upon its publication in 1928.
 Buñuel did not like Kessel's novel, considering it "a bit of a soap opera", but he took on the challenge because: "I found it interesting to try to turn something I didn't like into something I did."
 So he and Carrière set out enthusiastically to interview women in the brothels of Madrid to learn about their sexual fantasies.
 Buñuel also was not happy about the choice of the 22-year-old Catherine Deneuve for the title role, feeling that she had been foisted upon him by the Hakim brothers and Deneuve's lover at the time, director François Truffaut.
 As a result, both actress and director found working together difficult, with Deneuve claiming, "I felt they showed more of me than they'd said they were going to.
 There were moments when I felt totally used.
 I was very unhappy," and Buñuel deriding her prudery on the set.
-The resulting film has been described by film critic Roger Ebert as "possibly the best-known erotic film of modern times, perhaps the best", even though, as another critic has written, "in terms of explicit sexual activity, there is little in Belle de jour we might not see in a Doris Day comedy from the same year".
+Roger Ebert described it as "possibly the best-known erotic film of modern times, perhaps the best", even though, as another critic has written, "in terms of explicit sexual activity, there is little in Belle de jour we might not see in a Doris Day comedy from the same year".
 It was Buñuel's most successful film at the box office.